What You Need to Know about Perimenopause

 - Brain fog – memory issues or being forgetful

-Your Women’s Health CT provider can work with you to recommend treatment options to help ease symptoms.
-Some options may include, birth control pills and vitamins or herbal supplements.
+Not every woman needs to be treated, but if perimenopause symptoms are bothering you excessively, your Women’s Health Connecticut provider can work with you to recommend treatment options to help ease symptoms.
+Some options may include birth control pills, vitamins, or herbal supplements.
 Life style changes such as being on a healthy diet, not smoking or drinking alcohol, getting enough rest and staying at a healthy weight can also help.

-For more information about perimenopause, please contact your Women’s Health CT provider.
+For more information about perimenopause, please contact your Women’s Health Connecticut provider.